 You are working on your computer, and your bandwidth is incredibly low.
-The article that you read for reference takes a lot of time to load and you end up losing some precious minutes.
+The article that you read for reference takes a lot of time to load, and you end up losing some precious minutes.
 You check for open programs, but you are shocked to see all other programs are closed.
-In this post, we will share a list of programs that allow you to find such applications including one that is built into Windows.
+In this post, we will share a list of programs that allow you to find such applications, including one built into Windows.
+It works on Windows 11, Windows 10, and earlier versions of Windows.

 Here is the list of free software that you can use to find what is taking all the bandwidth of your internet connection.